Weapon: In science fiction

 Strange and exotic weapons are a recurring feature or theme in science fiction.
-In some cases, weapons first introduced in science fiction have now been made a reality.
-Other science fiction weapons remain purely fictional, and are often beyond the realms of known physical possibility.
+In some cases, weapons first introduced in science fiction have now become a reality.
+Other science fiction weapons, such as force fields and stasis fields, remain purely fictional and are often beyond the realms of known physical possibility.

 At its most prosaic, science fiction features an endless variety of sidearms, mostly variations on real weapons such as guns and swords.
-Among the best-known of these are the phaser used in the Star Trek television series, films and novels and the lightsaber and blaster featured in the Star Wars movies, comics, novels and TV series.
+Among the best-known of these are the phaser used in the Star Trek television series, films, and novels, and the lightsaber and blaster featured in the Star Wars movies, comics, novels, and TV series.

-In addition to adding action and entertainment value, weaponry in science fiction sometimes become themes when they touch on deeper concerns, often motivated by contemporary issues.
+In addition to adding action and entertainment value, weaponry in science fiction sometimes becomes a theme when it touches on deeper concerns, often motivated by contemporary issues.
 One example is science fiction that deals with weapons of mass destruction like doomsday devices.